mizuuenikaze/microservice/README.md

 * How to run tests
 	* The tests are junit tests.
 In eclipse, you can run them in the IDE.
 A full build will also run the tests.

-### Eclipse setup ###
+### Eclipse setup

 * Build your eclipse project by executing ./gradlew cleanEclipse eclipse
 * \>\>\> Import eclipse preferences from /eclipse at the root of the repo. <<<
 * Create default vm args in your preferences --> installed JREs
 	* -D custom.logging.root=/tmp # this sets up the log file location on your file system.

-### Oauth2 ###
+### Oauth2
 * You can be authenticated and authorized to use the various endpoints by setting up a system that supports oauth2.
-In this implementation, you call a special endpoint /tokenLogin as a client redirect_uri in uaa so that the service can request an access token and get your user info from the resource server.
+In this implementation, you call a special /admin/login endpoint that uses uaa so that the service can request an access token and get your user info from the resource server.

 * This implementation is done against the cloud foundry user account and authentication server (UAA).
 Clone it at git@github.com:cloudfoudry/uaa.git.
 	* Create Users as needed.